sam-truscott/tinker-kernel/README.md

 these are the things I need to address in a rough order:

-* fix the problem with mem pools not freeing memory they've allocated
-* re-write the memory pools, it's from the original sos2 code and poor

-1. [done  ] import dlmalloc and configure it
-2. [broken] change mempool to use dlmalloc (mspace)

 * option to make pipes zero-copy via mmu (memory is already aligned)
 * shms and timers aren't implemented yet - use the mmu for performance
 * break up the syscalls into seperate static/inline functions
 * makefile
-* replace the mempool implementation with dlmalloc (?)
 * add mechanism to load elfs
 * create static library for api/syscalls
 * create newlib port